NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 Docker is not used for containerizing the Windows Sensors due to the immaturity of the Windows 10 Docker platform.

 ### Installation
-This is *not* an unattended installation, several User Access Control and installation prompts must be handled manually, as well as installing the Sensor Driver.
+This is *not* an unattended installation, some installation prompts must be handled manually via, as when installing the Sensor Driver.

 ## Commandline Installation
 1. Spin up an AWS instance using the `ami-05d864f01373c854a` AMI, this is a clean Windows 10 machine with SSH Host installed for the `vrtu` key.
-This can be done via our Terraform script `location` or manually through the AWS GUI.
 2. Connect to the new instance via
 `ssh -i <path/to/key> virtue-admin@<ipaddress>`
 3. Once connected, run powershell and the following commands to install git, python, and run the sensor installation preparation script.